CanaryBit Tower

 It creates all the required infrastructure resources and one or more Trusted Execution Environments (TEEs, see Confidential Computing).
 Tower orchestrates TEEs either on the resources of a Cloud Service Provider of your choice, or On-Prem.
 It destroys all the resources once the execution is completed or compromised.
 Each trusted execution environment is single-use and immutable once created.

 CanaryBit Tower consists of multiple Terraform / OpenTofu module configurations.
-A module is a collection of resources that CanaryBit Tower manages together.
+The Tower module is a collection of resources to provision Confidential VMs resources only.

 What is a module?